 - Business name search: You need to search for a business name that is not in use currently.
 You can conduct name search here.

 - Name Reservation: Once you have identified business entity name, it is advisable to reserve the name by filing an application with Michigan Department of Licensing and Regulatory Affairs pursuant to MI Comp L § 450.1215 (2014).
 Name reservations are valid for six months.

 Choose a Registered Agent

-A domestic business entity as well as foreign entity authorized to transact business in the state of Michigan will have to maintain a registered agent pursuant to MI Comp L § 450.4208 (2014)-LLC and MI Comp L § 450.1241 (2014)-Corporation.
-We are one of the respected registered agents in Michigan and will be responsible towards initiating incorporation in Michigan through processing of your “Articles of Incorporation” for domestic corporations and “Certificate of Authority” for foreign corporations.
+A domestic business entity as well as a foreign entity authorized to transact business in the state of Michigan will have to maintain a registered agent pursuant to MI Comp L § 450.4208 (2014)-LLC and MI Comp L § 450.1241 (2014)-Corporation.
+We are one of the respected registered agents in Michigan and will be responsible for initiating incorporation in Michigan through processing of your “Articles of Incorporation” for domestic corporations and “Certificate of Authority” for foreign corporations.

 Articles of Incorporation and Certificate of Authority

 You will be required to submit “Articles of Incorporation” if your business is a domestic corporation and a “Certificate of Authority” if it is a foreign business entity.
-In order to streamline the process of incorporation in Michigan, we can file documents on your behalf through the online process or through expedited process.
+In order to streamline the process of incorporation in Michigan, we can file documents on your behalf through the online process or through an expedited process.